 It turns out that one in four people will experience a mental health condition over the course of their lives.
 Half of these conditions begin before age 14, and 75 percent before age 26.
 This means that to successfully treat mental health conditions and prevent negative mental health outcomes, we need to look early at our kids’ overall emotional well-being.
 One of the ways parents can help do this is by creating environments that help our kids to grow up resilient.

 Resilience isn’t something we’re born with – we build it through experience.
 And with this experience, kids acquire skills to stave off issues like depression, anxiety and other emotional problems, and just as importantly, to overcome problems when they arise.

 The two key components of resilience are engagement and awareness.
 Engagement is how we connect with others.
 When children have candid, trusting communication with others – parents, teachers, siblings – they get to practice processing their experiences and discover new ways of coping.
 Awareness is our ability to self-reflect.
 It’s a skill that can be learned by children and encouraged parents.
 If children can identify when they feel out of sorts, they are a step closer to being able to ask for or seek help.

 Below are some techniques that parents can use to foster resilience in children, and identify early any mental health conditions.
 Many of these can become part of our natural, daily lives.

 Tips for Parents

-A version of this post originally appeared and was written by the author (Beresin) in the American Foundation for Suicide Prevention (AFSP) Lifesaver Blog on August 10, 2018.
+A version of this post originally appeared and was written by the author (Beresin) in the American Foundation for Suicide Prevention (AFSP) Lifesaver Blog.